 - It’s your responsibility to make your site secure.
-There are some best practices you need to follow, such as using a unique login and password, not sharing your login details with ANYONE, and adding a security plugin like Wordfence.
+There are some best practices you need to follow, such as using a unique username and strong password, not sharing your login details with ANYONE, and adding a security plugin to block hackers.

 Squarespace, Wix, Strikingly, or Weebly